AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-v3-upgrade-guide.md

 ## Breaking changes in `@azure/msal-angular@3`

-### `MsalRedirectComponent` is now mandatory
+### Initialization

+#### Applications using redirects

 MSAL v3.x now requires initializing the application object.
-Initialization has been built into the `MsalRedirectComponent`, bootstrapping the component is now **MANDATORY**.
+Initialization has been built into the `MsalRedirectComponent` and `handleRedirectObservable` API, and applications that have implemented redirect strategies do not have to make changes.

-See the [guide to redirects](./v2-docs/redirects.md) on how to add `MsalRedirectComponent` to your application.
+See the [guide to redirects](./v2-docs/redirects.md) for details on handling redirects in your application.

+#### Applications using popups

+Due to initialization being built into `MsalRedirectComponent` and `handleRedirectObservable`, applications that only use popups will also have to either bootstrap the `MsalRedirectComponent` or call `handleRedirectObservable` manually once to initialize the application object.

+See the [guide to redirects](./v2-docs/redirects.md) for set up details.

 ### The `allowNativeBroker` flag